jrehor/kcc/README.md

 ```

 <a name="v-plus-v"></a>
-The first enlightening fact about vectors is that most operations you expect to work for atoms work equally well for vectors, too:
+The most enlightening fact about vectors is that most operations you expect to work for atoms work equally well for vectors, too:

 ```q
  a*a             /don't get mad, get even